sql-builder/segment-source-google-ads/README.md

 ## Dataform Segment Google Ads (Source) ##
-This package models Google Ads data from the Segment connector using the Dataform data modeling layer.
+This package models Google Ads data from the Segment connector using the Dataform.co data modeling layer.

 ```
 **Test on:**